mwilde345/rectangles/README.md

   * skyscraper with multiple stores taking up a whole level.
 Can't layer rectangles.
 Some sort of notation?
   * so each rectangle would have a z-axis parameter and you would only compare rectangles on the same z-axis.
   * space for new building or structure? pass it into the program yo.
+    * provide data for selling costs of real estate based off how well a structure will fit into a spot.
+Search real-estate based on desired dimensions or sell it based of available dimensions. sell an alleyway lul
 * list of rectangle objects
 * csv with each line being a rectangle
 * each file has results in its own graph